 1 the revised Mechanism.
 The Company also requests recovery of the Test 2 Period PPI for Vintage Year 2018 and prior years.
 The PPI for Vintage Years 3 2017-2018 has been calculated under the new portfolio performance incentive 4 approach, while the PPI for prior vintage years has been derived based upon 5 the traditional individualized program-based approach, and is being calculated 6 consistent with the 2015 Mechanism Order and the methodology approved by 7 the Commission in the Company's previous annual cost recovery proceedings.
 8 Company Witness Bates supports calculation of a streamlined projected PPI, 9 as allowed in Paragraph 56 of the Mechanism, as well as the true up of the PPI 10 based upon actual installed measurement units during the vintage year 2018, 11 as required by Paragraph 60 of the Mechanism.
-Has the Company projected Rate Period net lost revenues in the utility 12 Q. rias the company projected xtute restrict for the treatment in the difference 12 13 Q. incentives to be recovered during the Rate Period?
-Q. 13 incentives to be recovered during the Rate Period?
-13 14 incentives to be recovered during the Rate Period?
+11 0.
+12 Q. Has the Company projected Rate Period net lost revenues in the utility Q. 12 Q. A. Has the Company projected Rate Period net lost revenues in the utility 12 13 Has the Company projected Rate Period net lost revenues in the utility incentives to be recovered during the Rate Period?
+12 13 14 Has the Company projected Rate Period net lost revenues in the utility incentives to be recovered during the Rate Period?
 Not at this time in this proceeding.
-Consistent with the approach taken in 13 14 15 incentives to be recovered during the Rate Period?
+Consistent with the approach taken in 12 13 14 15 Has the Company projected Rate Period net lost revenues in the utility incentives to be recovered during the Rate Period?
 Not at this time in this proceeding.
-Consistent with the approach taken in recent cost recovery applications, the Company has not projected lost 13 14 15 16 incentives to be recovered during the Rate Period?
+Consistent with the approach taken in recent cost recovery applications, the Company has not projected lost 12 13 14 15 16 Has the Company projected Rate Period net lost revenues in the utility incentives to be recovered during the Rate Period?
 Not at this time in this proceeding.
-Consistent with the approach taken in recent cost recovery applications, the Company has not projected lost revenues and proposes to include \$0 as the projected Rate Period net lost 13 14 15 16 17 incentives to be recovered during the Rate Period?
+Consistent with the approach taken in recent cost recovery applications, the Company has not projected lost revenues and proposes to include \$0 as the projected Rate Period net lost 12 13 14 15 16 Has the Company projected Rate Period net lost revenues in the utility incentives to be recovered during the Rate Period?
+Not at this time in this proceeding.
+Consistent with the approach taken in recent cost recovery applications, the Company has not projected lost revenues and proposes to include \$0 as the projected Rate Period net lost 12 13 14 15 16 17 Has the Company projected Rate Period net lost revenues in the utility incentives to be recovered during the Rate Period?
 Not at this time in this proceeding.
 Consistent with the approach taken in recent cost recovery applications, the Company has not projected lost revenues and proposes to include \$0 as the projected Rate Period net lost revenue utility incentive for this proceeding.